 Dealing with economic and financial terms, I came across the concept of "clearing" (namely, clearing banks), which everyone should get acquainted with: from those who at least once used banking financial products (loans) to traders.
 Although the literal translation of the word “clearing"From English -" cleansing ", this term refers to the system of mutual settlements in the world of finance.
-In fact, what clearing was known even during the existence of the USSR, since this system was used by various enterprises to offset mutual claims and obligations.
+In fact, they knew what clearing was even during the existence of the USSR, since this system was used by various enterprises to offset mutual claims and obligations.
 The main task of clearing is to reduce the volume of financial transactions (payments).
 It is regularly used by both legal entities and individuals.
-In this article, I will talk about clearing, the features of its application, types, features of settlement, about the clearing of banks and other clearing companies, as well as how to use this system on the exchange.
+In this article, I will talk about clearing, the features of its application, types, features of the settlement, about the clearing of banks and other clearing companies, as well as how to use this system on exchange.

 Clearing in simple words - what is it

 Clearing is a system of non-cash payments for goods sold or services provided, used by organizations, banks and states.
 Its essence is that real money transfers are carried out only if there is a difference in the amount (debt).
 One of the advantages of clearing is to reduce the cost of banking operations.

 For a better understanding, consider an example.
 Organization А should the organization Б 10 million rubles.
 Organization Б should the organization А 17 million rubles.
 In a simple case А will transfer to the account Б 10 million rubles, and Б will transfer to the account А 17 million rubles.
 Clearing settlements allow you to pay off debts in one step - organization Б will transfer 17-10 = 7 million rubles to the account А.

 Clearing transactions are also called offset payments.
 They are used by organizations that have agreed on offsetting counterparties' debts against the delivered products and services.
 In such negotiations between organizations there are intermediaries - clearing companies (public or private).